-The ego is merely that aspect of ourselves which keeps the duality alive.
-It is essential as a part of the human experience, and it adds value to our life because it gives us the uniqueness to our story.
+The ego is merely that aspect of ourselves that keeps the duality alive.
+It is essential as a part of the human experience, and it adds value to our life because it gives us uniqueness to our stories.

 However, at the end of the day, everything that limits us to the duality is a limitation.
 And so, if we want to move towards oneness and collective consciousness, we must embrace ego work with just as much love as we embrace light work, for example.

 You may also find it interesting to read these unique ways to differentiate between your ego mind and intuition.